HTTPArchive/almanac.httparchive.org/src/content/en/2020/media.md

 ### Effective leveraging of image formats

-Using the appropiate image format and the capabilities that format offers is critical to make effective use of media on web pages.
+Using the appropriate image format and the capabilities that format offers is critical to make effective use of media on web pages.

 #### MIME types vs extensions

-This section is rather interesting, we can observe a high distribution of extensions and various spelling of the same extension (jpg vs JPG vs jpeg vs JPEG).
+This section is rather interesting, we can observe a high distribution of extensions and various spelling of the same extension (`jpg` vs `JPG` vs `jpeg` vs `JPEG`).
 In some cases the mime type is also specified incorrectly.
-For example - image/jpeg is the correct and recognised mime type for JPEG images.
+For example - `image/jpeg` is the correct and recognized mime type for JPEG images.
 However we can see that 0.02% of all the pages that use JPEG have specified the incorrect mime type on both clients.
-Furthermore we can see that an extension of pnj was used 28,420 times (likely to be a typo) and its mime time was set to image/jpeg.
+Furthermore we can see that an extension of `pnj` was used 28,420 times (likely to be a typo) and its mime time was set to `image/jpeg`.

 {{ figure_markup(
   image="image-usage-by-extension.png",